ethz-asl/ros_vrpn_client/README.md

 Usage
 -----------------
-You have to start a ROS node per tracked object and the ROS node name has to be the name of the trackable onject.
+You have to start a ROS node per tracked object and the ROS node name has to be the name of the trackable object.

      rosrun ros_vrpn_client ros_vrpn_client _object_name:=object_name _vrpn_server_ip:=192.168.1.1